MatthewClark2/LispTranspiler/README.md

 There's a bug that prevents conditional statements from appearing in lambda expressions.
 Generated symbols are redeclared every time they're used, meaning that there's no need to try and capture them.

-There's a bug that prevents lambdas from being able to capture themselves, as the capture array is put together before the lambda is defined.
-This problem could be avoided by added a `recur` form.
+Add some sort of recursive utility, such as a `recur` special form.

 Get rid of all the unnecessary semicolons that appear in the generated code.

-The `cons` function does not produce the correct behavior when given `nil` in place of a list.

-Check Valgrind.
+Update translation to include validation for the number of arguments given to a lambda.